Konsentus/action.assume-ecr-login/README.md

-# Docker Build, Tag and Push to AWS ECR
+# AWS ECR Login

-This action will build, tag and push a Docker image to an AWS ECR repository.
+This action will simply login to an AWS ECR repository.

-`Docker build` will attempt to build from a Dockerfile located in the root of your repository.

-The branch name and commit SHA are added as tags.

-By default, the newly built image is pushed to an AWS ECR repository with the same name as your Github repository.

-See [Optional Arguments](#optional-arguments) for information on adding additional tags and overriding the AWS ECR repository name.

 ## Usage